 If you’re been reading for awhile, then you know that I love Thai food.
 We eat Thai several times a week because most of the family loves it (except my son who only eats the rice), it’s a good way to eat up our veggies, it’s delicious, and the most important reason of all–it’s fast.
 Dinner can be on the table in the time it takes to cook the rice.
 This Thai cucumber tomato salad is based off one I had in a restaurant.
 I loved the flavors together.
 I added plenty of mint, basil, and cilantro, naturally.

 Summer produce is at its peak, and this salad is made that much better because of the vine-ripened tomatoes and cucumbers I received in my CSA share this past week.
 If you have an abundance of cucumbers, I bet you’ll love them in this salad and make it once or twice a week.
 (And drink the sauce from the bottom of the bowl when the veggies are gone.)

-I think I like Thai food so much because of the punch of flavors going on.
-This salad has no shortage of flavor--garlic, lime juice, fish sauce, fresh herbs and hot peppers.
+I think I like Thai food so much because of the flavor party that’s always going on.
+It’s spicy, sweet, and salty all at the same time.
+This salad has no shortage of flavor.
+I added plenty of garlic, lime juice, fish sauce, fresh herbs and hot peppers.

 “What is this?”